canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 ## Other tools ##
 Duration: 3:00

 For beginners the inspector and console are the most useful tools, but as you progress into more advanced web development you may find some of the other tools can also help you out.
-Here's a brief description of what each of them does.
+Here's a brief description of what each of them does, but if you want more details there's a link to the official documentation on the last page of this tutorial.

 ### Debugger ###
 This is used for more advanced JavaScript debugging.
 It allows you to set breakpoints which will stop the execution of your code so that you can take a look at the state of any variables at that point in time.
 Once the code has stopped you can also step through it one line at a time, making it easier to see exactly what's happening during the program's operation.